 Many of the IRSQ events provide an ideal forum to meet informally with others who are active participants in the field, or who have a major interest in the area, in the spirit of exchanging ideas and exploring experiences.
 We say that these networking opportunities provide conviviality!

-I encourage you to attend our events, please feel free to approach Management Committee members, we are always happy to hear about new areas of interest and provide information on how to become a Society or Committee member.
+I encourage you to attend our events and feel free to approach Management Committee members.
+We are always happy to hear about new areas of interest and provide information on how to become a Society or Committee member.

 I look forward to seeing you at an event soon